Office stationery and supplies, minor office equipment and ICT accessories

-Alternatively, you may purchase from your choice of supplier, although to establish value for money for similar items, comparison with items available through the contracted service provider is expected.
+Alternatively, you may purchase office expenses from your choice of supplier, although to establish value for money for similar items, comparison with items available through the contracted service provider is expected.

-Claims for payment to a non-contracted supplier, or for reimbursement of costs should be sent to Ministerial and Parliamentary Services electronically via the Parliamentary Expenses Management System (PEMS); or if PEMS is not able to be used, by completing a Certification and Request for Payment, Office Stationery Supplies, Minor Office Equipment, ICT Accessories, Publications and Mobile Electorate Office Expenses form (Parliamentarian only to certify claim) and include an itemised tax invoice and proof of payment.
+Claims for payment to a non-contracted supplier, or for reimbursement of costs should be sent to Ministerial and Parliamentary Services (MaPS) electronically via the Parliamentary Expenses Management System (PEMS).
+PEMS provides efficient, digital claims processing at any time of the day or night.
+If PEMS is unable to be used, complete a 'certification and request for payment, office stationery supplies, minor office equipment, ICT accessories, publications and mobile electorate office expenses' form (parliamentarian only to certify claim) and include an itemised tax invoice and proof of payment.

-For all items purchased from the annual budget for office expenses, tax invoices must meet the requirements as per guidance issued by the Australian Tax Office.
+For all items claimed from the annual budget for office expenses, tax invoices must meet the requirements as per guidance issued by the Australian Tax Office.

 Office stationery and supplies can be delivered to your electorate office/s, privately-funded electorate office or satellite office (where applicable).
-If there is a change or additional delivery address for your office stationery and supply orders, your State Office Manager will provide the information to the relevant teams.
+If there is a change or additional delivery address for your office expense orders, your State Office Manager will provide the information to the relevant teams.

 When you receive a delivery, you should ensure that items received are reconciled against the delivery docket.
 The docket should be retained for your office records with the delivery date and "Goods Received" noted on the docket for your reference.